clemsadand/AirPollution/README.md

 The experiment scripts automate running the solvers with different configurations and log the results:
 -   **PINN Experiments:**
     ```bash
-    python pinn_experiments.py
+    python -m experiments.pinn_experiments.py
     ```
     This script will train and evaluate PINNs with different network architectures (number of neurons) and evaluation mesh sizes.
 Results will be saved to `experimental_results/df_pinn_training_results.csv`.
--   **CR-FEM Experiments:**
+-   **CRBE Experiments:**
     ```bash
-    python crbe_experiments.py
+    python -m experiments.crbe_experiments.py
     ```
-    This script will run the CR-FEM solver for various mesh sizes, and the results (errors, timings, memory usage) will be saved to `experimental_results/df_crbe_training_results.csv`.
+    This script will run the CRBE solver for various mesh sizes, and the results (errors, timings, memory usage) will be saved to `experimental_results/df_crbe_training_results.csv`.